-The axle is so important as well.
-I never payed attention to the axle until it cost me a race win.
-I always used kerbs very aggressively, and one day while leading a race, my axle snapped in half.
+Your axles are important to check as well.
+I never payed attention to my axles until it cost me a race win.
+I always used kerbs very aggressively, and one day while leading a race, my rear axle snapped in half!
 Make sure you check it regularly.
 Check from above the axle and rotate it.
 Look for any irregularities in the axle, as this will show where it might be bent.
 The axle needs to be straight the whole way through.

 Rear Wheel Hubs

 Keep track of how often you are cleaning your air filter.
-This one is also easy to do.
+It’s a fairly easy part of your kart maintenance routine.
 It’s the big black box at the front of the engine.
 Simply undo the clamp and unscrew all the bolts.
 Check the condition of the filter and clean out any dirt, dust or grass inside the box.

 Always make sure your battery is charged up after every session.
-Rotax recommends always keeping the battery above half charge, otherwise it does not have enough power to power the kart.
-The battery also has a higher risk of malfunctioning completely when it’s running low.
+Rotax, for example, recommends always keeping the battery above half charge.
+The battery also has a higher risk of malfunctioning when it’s running low.

-Moving back to the front of the kart, you need to check your steering column, some call it a steering rod.
-Bent steering columns are very common in karting, and you might even go through a few of them in a season.
-It will offset the alignment of your steering, so be sure to replace them if they are bent.
+Finally, moving back to the front of the kart, you need to check your steering column (some call it a steering rod).
+Bent steering columns are very common in karting, and you might even go through a few of them in a single season.
+This will offset the alignment of your steering, so be sure to replace yours if it’s bent.

 This may seem like a lot at first, but once you get the hang of it, you can get all of this kart maintenance done within half an hour to an hour.
 You don’t need to be a mechanic, and you don’t need to know how an engine works.
 All you need is some guidance and some practice, and you’ll be servicing your own kart before every session in no time!